szymonkurek-prog/SOC-lab/README.md

 # SOC-lab
-Building own SOC lab for different projects
+Building own SOC lab for different projects to start gaining experience as a SOC analyst.